mstade/markette/spec/compatibility.md

 Compatibility
 ============

-One of the goals of PHML is to obsolete [Markdown], by providing backwards compatibility with [Markdown] wherever possible.
+One of the goals of Markette is to obsolete [Markdown], by providing backwards compatibility with [Markdown] wherever possible.
 There exists some situations however, where ambiguities or flaws of [Markdown] cause problems.
-In this case, PHML draws a line in the sand, adhering to the [principle of least surprise][POLS].
+In this case, Markette draws a line in the sand, adhering to the [principle of least surprise][POLS].
 This means issues are resolved in an unambiguous and intuitive manner.

-This section is dedicated to documenting these issues and how PHML resolves them.
+This section is dedicated to documenting these issues and how Markette resolves them.

 [Markdown]: daringfireball.net/projects/markdown/
 [POLS]: http://en.wikipedia.org/wiki/Principle_of_least_astonishment